sjimhdez/radio-player-page/README.md

 - `radplapag_get_config()` – Returns config array with key `stations` (ordered list from CPT).
 - `radplapag_get_stations()` – Returns the ordered list of published station configs.
 - `radplapag_get_station_for_current_page()` – Returns the station config for the current page, or `false`.
+- `radplapag_get_now_playing_for_station( $station_index )` – Returns the current and upcoming radio show for a station by its index in `radplapag_get_stations()`, or `null` if the index is invalid.
+Powers the Now Playing block.

 ### Internationalization

-Player UI locales: en-US, es, es-MX, ru-RU, nl-NL, ro-RO, sv-SE, gl-ES, da-DK, de-DE / de_DE, pt-BR / pt_BR.
+Player UI locales: en-US, es, es-MX, ru-RU, nl-NL, ro-RO, sv-SE, gl-ES, da-DK, de-DE / de_DE, pt-BR / pt_BR, it-IT / it_IT.
 Detection: HTML `lang` → localStorage → navigator.
-For German (de_DE) and Portuguese Brazil (pt_BR), terminology follows the [WordPress German glossary](https://translate.wordpress.org/locale/de/default/glossary/) and [WordPress Portuguese Brazil glossary](https://translate.wordpress.org/locale/pt-br/default/glossary/) where applicable.
+For German (de_DE), Portuguese Brazil (pt_BR), and Italian (it_IT), terminology follows the [WordPress German glossary](https://translate.wordpress.org/locale/de/default/glossary/), [WordPress Portuguese Brazil glossary](https://translate.wordpress.org/locale/pt-br/default/glossary/), and [WordPress Italian glossary](https://translate.wordpress.org/locale/it/default/glossary/) where applicable.

 **Adding a new language:** (1) Add a JSON file in `player/src/locales/` with the same keys as `en-US.json`.
 (2) Import it and register the locale in `player/src/config/i18n.ts` (use both hyphen and underscore keys if the locale has a region, e.g. `de-DE` and `de_DE`, so WordPress `lang` and browser codes both work).
 (3) Update this README.
 Source strings are English (en-US).
 For locales with an official WordPress glossary (e.g. de_DE), use the [glossary and style guide](https://make.wordpress.org/polyglots/handbook/translating/glossaries-and-style-guides-per-locale/) when translating.